ranfysvalle02/phocus/README.md

 These issues are particularly evident in tasks that require precise data extraction or formatting, such as compiling lists from databases or generating structured reports.

-## Case Study: Extracting Movie Titles from MongoDB Using Ollama's LLM
+## Case Study: Extracting Movie Titles from a Database using an LLM

-To illustrate the challenges posed by the "sins of attention" and the efficacy of verification and retry mechanisms, let's examine a practical scenario: extracting 1,000 movie titles from a MongoDB database using Ollama's LLM.

 ### The Challenge